 “Yes.
 I still remember my first day as if it was yesterday.”

 “Me too.
-Do you still cry like a baby?”
+Do you still cry like a happy ‘baby’ every time someone is resurrected?”
 Marcel said, joking.

 “No. It took a while, but I finally got used to it,” Levi replied.
 They both laughed.